Full Bio

 Georgia created a dozen original drama series pilots for ABC, CBS, NBC, Showtime, Warner Brothers TV and MGM-TV.
 She then went on to write and executive produce cable and feature screenplays for HBO, Showtime, USA, Lifetime, and Universal Pictures.

 She has adapted several book-to-film projects: the NY Times Notable Book, Your Blues Ain’t Like Mine by Bebe Moore Campbell; Tin Wife by Joe Flaherty (filmed as My Husband’s Secret Life starring Oscar nominee, Anne Archer); and the bestselling memoir, Walking Out on the Boys by Frances Conley.
+She has also served as a script doctor on selected scripts, including HBO’s Iron-Jawed Angels, starring Oscar-winner Hilary Swank.

 Her body of work has been recognized with a variety of awards during her career.
 Her first feature screenplay, Nobody’s Fool, won the Special Jury Award at the Houston International Film Festival.
 Since then she has been honored with multiple Writers Guild Awards, Emmy and Golden Globe nominations, the Humanitas Prize for Outstanding Story Editing, the Inter-Guild Merit Award and the Women’s International Film & Television Showcase Screenwriter of the Year Award.

-MWA’s 2019 Odd Partners, edited by Anne Perry, includes Jeffries‘ work with Edgar® Award acclaimed authors, William Kent Krueger, Jacqueline Winspear, Robert Dugoni and Jeffrey Deaver.
+Also a writer of short fiction, her stories have been published in several anthologies.
+Odd Partners, edited by Anne Perry, includes Georgia’s work with Edgar® Award acclaimed authors, William Kent Krueger, Jacqueline Winspear, and Jeffrey Deaver.
 Her story of a Rose Bowl Princess turned felon, “What Would Nora Do?,” was described by LA Weekly columnist/novelist Jervey Tervalon, as “domestic tragedy brilliantly segueing into comic farce.”
-An Amazon Editors‘ Pick, it will come out as a paperback edition in 2025.
+An Amazon Editors’ Pick, it is also available on audiobook.

 She is a former Contributing Editor to the WGA magazine, Written By.
-Her essay, “The First Time They Told Me I Write Like a Man,” was commissioned for The First Time I Got Paid For It…Writers‘ Tales From The Hollywood Trenches (Harper-Collins).
+Her essay, “The First Time They Told Me I Write Like a Man,” was commissioned for The First Time I Got Paid For It… Writers’ Tales From The Hollywood Trenches (Harper-Collins).
 Her commentary on her work as an executive producer appears in the Showtime documentary, Buried.

 In The Beginning